What is digital eye strain?

-Digital eye strain is the result of your eyes working hard when viewing monitors, TV or computer screens.
-Thanks to both the way the electronic displays work as well as a reduction in blinking during prolonged viewing, you’ll likely experience strain, irritation, and temporary vision problems as a result.
-Unfortunately, no one is free from digital eye strain.
-Children and adults who spend a lot of time on their screens show similar symptoms related to computer vision syndrome (CVS).
+Digital eye strain, also known as computer vision syndrome (CVS), happens when the eyes work too hard for too long viewing monitors, TVs, and computer screens.
+Caused by the way electronic displays work and a reduction in blinking during prolonged viewing, eyes feel strained and irritated.
+You may also develop temporary vision problems.
+Both children and adults who spend a lot of time on their screens show similar symptoms from CVS.

 What are the causes and symptoms of CVS?

 Focusing on an electronic display is more demanding than viewing a flat, two-dimensional surface like a piece of paper.
 Edges of games and computer graphics lack definition.
 Instead of solid contrast and bold edges, displays on electronic screens are shown in groups of pixels often described as “dots” on the screen.
 This makes focusing a constant struggle and, even if you aren’t noticing it, causes eye strain.

 CVS causes many annoying and distracting discomforts.
 These include:

 - Sensitivity to light

 - Double vision

 Additionally, CVS can cause you to develop neck and shoulder pain from leaning forward or tilting your head while looking at a screen for long periods.
 Some people have also reported pseudo myopia, a temporary inability to focus on objects at a distance.

 Another element of CVS is the blue light emitted by electronic screens.
 Some blue light is normal and healthy for the eyes, and it even helps the body’s circadian rhythms and cognitive memory functions.

 However, the harsh blue light used in electronic screens is the only color on the spectrum that can reach all the way to the back of your eyes.
 Overexposure to blue light can cause irritating symptoms and long-term damage to your eyes.